Greetings, Prospective Graduate Student!

 We offer both an M.A. and Ph.D. in Geography and these programs are fashioned at the intersection of several broad research specialties.
 Following the work of the faculty, graduate students are encouraged to think outside the box of any particular ‘adjectival’ sub-field of human geography.
 Nevertheless, our programs draw on expertise in the following key areas: critical development and poverty studies; racial capitalism; economic geographies; labor geographies; political ecologies; feminist and queer geographies; carceral and abolition geographies; urban, social, and political geographies; geographic information systems; remote sensing; spatial data science, and critical and humanistic approaches to these technologies and fields.
 We encourage you to visit faculty members' websites and explore their recent publications to learn more about how each of us engages these themes.

 We have an outstanding record of successful graduates.
 You can read more about their work in their profiles and find details about our diverse fields of interest.
 You can also find recent publications by both faculty and graduate students.

 Please read about how to apply to our graduate programs, as well as the requirements for our M.A. and Ph.D. programs.
 Our deadline each year is the weekday closest to December 15, to be considered for autumn quarter admission in the following year.
 I look forward to speaking with you further about your research interests: please feel free to contact myself or Nell Gross, Director of Academic Services (email@example.com).

-- A leader in the discipline: For over 80 years the Department of Geography has consistently ranked among the top ten departments in the US since 1965.
+- A leader in the discipline: For over 80 years the Department of Geography has consistently ranked among the top ten departments in the US.
 The University of Washington is currently ranked No. 3 among U.S. public universities on the most recent Academic Ranking of World Universities.

 Financial support: The department is committed to providing funding for new and continuing students throughout their graduate studies with teaching and research assistantships.